 Of course there is romantic interest, although it takes quite awhile to develop.
 She is a modern doctor skilled in open heart surgery and we learn with a grandfather who is a traditional acupuncturist.
 To complicate things there is a modern acupuncture clinic and one of the men there is also pursuing the heroinne.
 The grandfather has a interesting and relevant history.

-If you watch a lot of medical tv. shows and movies you will not be disturbed with stitching, or needle penetrations or open heart surgery, but if not you might need once and awhile to steel yourself.
+If you watch a lot of medical tv. shows and movies you will not be disturbed with stitching, or needle penetrations or open heart surgery, but if not, you might need once in awhile to steel yourself.
 It really is amazing.
 Along the way with many medical stories there are moral dilemmas.
 There is a twist ending.

 Jong-Chan Hong was the director and has worked in the television series business for a few years.

 Eun-hee Kim wrote the script which actually was a year after another time travel series, "The Signal" 2016) that differed mainly as there was only 15 years difference between the two eras and each change in the past had immediate repercussions in the future.
 Check http://www.therealjohndavidson.com/2021/05/frequency-and-its-extended-korean-remake.html for more details.
 He had two national awards for that series.